luke-h1/OPENVPN-GUIDE/README.md

 yum -y install openvpn
 ```

-Copy and Install Keys from `OPENVPN-SERVER` to `CLIENT_UBUNTU`
+Copy and Install Keys from `OPENVPN-SERVER` to `CLIENT_CENTOS`

-Now you need to copy the keys you tar balled up on OPENVPN_SERVER over to CLIENT_UBUNTU
+Now you need to copy the keys you tar balled up on OPENVPN_SERVER over to CLIENT_CENTOS

-On CLIENT_UBUNTU :
+On CLIENT_CENTOS :

 ```cd /etc/openvpn
 ```